TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Configuration/Index.rst

          - 0 = Do not display any PHP error messages.
-Overrides the value of "exceptionalErrors" and sets it to 0 (= no errors are turned into exceptions),the configured :code:`productionExceptionHandler` is used as exception handler
+Overrides the value of "exceptionalErrors" and sets it to 0 (= no errors are turned into exceptions),the configured :php:`productionExceptionHandler` is used as exception handler

          - 1 = Display error messages with the registered error handler,the
-           configured :code:`debugExceptionHandler` is used as exception handler
+           configured :php:`debugExceptionHandler` is used as exception handler

          - 2 = Display errors only if client matches
-           :code:`$TYPO3_CONF_VARS[SYS][devIPmask]`.
+           :php:`$TYPO3_CONF_VARS[SYS][devIPmask]`.
 If devIPmask matches the users IP address the configured "debugExceptionHandler" is used for exceptions, if not "productionExceptionHandler" will be used.

          - -1 = Default setting.
-With this option, you can override the PHP setting :code:`display_errors`.
-If :code:`devIPmask` matches the users IP address the configured :code:`debugExceptionHandler` is used for exceptions, if not :code:`productionExceptionHandler` will be used.
+With this option, you can override the PHP setting :php:`display_errors`.
+If :php:`devIPmask` matches the users IP address the configured :php:`debugExceptionHandler` is used for exceptions, if not :php:`productionExceptionHandler` will be used.

  - :Key: